What is scleroderma?

 Scleroderma can lead to scarring of the skin, joints, and internal organs.
 Symptoms

-can occur a bit differently in each person, and may include:
+can be a bit different for each person, and may include:

-- Immovable fingers, wrists, or elbows due to scarring of the skin
+Immovable fingers, wrists, or elbows because of scarring, hardening, and tightening

-- Scarring of the esophagus, leading to heartburn and trouble swallowing
+Scarring of the esophagus.
+This leads to heartburn and trouble swallowing.

 The symptoms of scleroderma can look like other health conditions.
-Make sure to see
+Always see your

 How is scleroderma diagnosed?

-The process starts with a medical history and a physical exam.
-Diagnosis is based
+The process starts with a health history and a physical exam.
+Diagnosis is based on

-on the changes in the skin and internal organs.
-An antibody test may help show the
+the changes in the skin and internal organs.
+An antibody test may help show the type

-type of scleroderma.
-Tests may also be done, such as:
+of scleroderma.
+You may need tests such as:

 detects heart muscle damage.
-An EKG may be done to find changes in the heart muscle
+An ECG may be done to find changes in the heart muscle

 It is done to look at the structure and function of the heart.